The Supreme Court has dismissed the review petition against the acquittal of Aasia Noreen.

 He said that leaders of a right-wing party issued fatwas against judges over the verdict.
 They blocked the entire country to protest the acquittal, he added.

-Aasia Bibi had spent eight years on death row and was cleared of blasphemy charges by the Supreme Court last October.
+Aasia Noreen had spent eight years on death row and was cleared of blasphemy charges by the Supreme Court last October.

 Violent protesters took to the streets in various cities of the country following her acquittal.